Bimbijy Station Regeneration Project.

 Project Information:

-Bimbijy Station Regeneration Project is a Human-Induced Regeneration project located at Bimbijy Station, situated north of Beacon in the remote Mid West region of Western Australia, within the Shire of Mount Marshall.
-It was registered in May 2018 and covers a vast area of 87,688.42 hectares.
+Bimbijy Station Regeneration Project is a Human-Induced Regeneration project located at Bimbijy Station, approximately 60km southeast of Paynes Find in the Mid West region of Western Australia.
+It was registered in May 2018 and covers 87,688.42 ha.